grumat/glossy-msp430/Hardware/BlackPill-BMP/FABRICATION.md

 care when inserting the JTAG cable that the red line of the flat cable is aligned to the pin 1 mark on the silkscreen (a tiny triangle on the connector drawing).

+The best source for this type of component are chinese sites, as mouser.com prices are abysmal.

 ### BluePill/BlackPill Connector